Join John for a Muskox Photo Tour on the northern tundra of Nunavik, Canada

 Participants should arrive in good physical and mental shape prepared for a flexible itinerary that may require quite a bit of physical activity, including hiking on uneven and wet terrain.
 Expect to hike anywhere from 2-15 kilometres a day with gear.

 The Wolf Lake Camp is a very rustic former hunting camp that is currently being repurposed as a wildlife viewing camp.
-Participants will sleep four to a cabin on bunks, with generator power available in the main dining hall/building for charging batteries and laptops.
+Participants will sleep two to a cabin on bunks, with generator power available in the main dining hall/building for charging batteries and laptops.
 There is no running water at Wolf Lake Camp, so expect to be using outhouses for bathroom breaks.

 Wolf Lake Camp is accessed via a 2.5-hour flight from Montreal, Quebec to Kuujjuaq, Nunavik on Canadian North and then via a 30-minute float plane trip from Kuujjuaq to Wolf Lake.

-Weather conditions may be variable and participants must be prepared for everything from hot and dry summer-like weather (thankfully by early September there will be few bugs) to cold and wet early arctic fall conditions.
+Weather conditions may be variable and participants must be prepared for everything from hot and dry summer-like weather (thankfully by September there will be few bugs) to cold and wet early arctic fall conditions.
 However, while the conditions may be difficult at times, the rewards are worth it, as you will become part of a small, exclusive group of people that have explored the wonders of Nunavik!

-Maximum three participants per tour (plus leader).
+Maximum five participants per tour (plus leader).

 Please note that a $1500 non-refundable deposit via cheque or email bank transfer is required to reserve your spot on a Muskox Photography Tour.
 The balance owing, including gst, is due 90 days prior to your trip departure and is also non-refundable (see the Cancellation Policy for more details).
 We highly recommend all workshop and tour participants purchase independent trip cancellation insurance to protect against unforeseen circumstances.